icewolfz/jiMUD/docs/README.md

 - [Assets](assets.md)

 ## Known Issues
-- Flashing blocks may blink out of sync when flashing enabled in display or advanced editor
 - Advanced editor
   - Paste may lose some colors/background colors on pasted, this is a bug in TinyMCE editor
   - When apply styles to all text some styles may get stuck
   - Some styles will not flash when flashing is enabled depending on order of styles applied
   - Toolbar text/background color picker may be cut off in small window sizes